ids/cluster-builder/docs/dataflow.md

 The _StreamSets Web UI_ should then be available at https://EXTERNAL-IP:18630, which enables both pipeline design and management.

 > Something like Microsoft SQL Server, with an example available in [../xtras/k8s/mssql/mssql.yml](../xtras/k8s/mssql/mssql.yml) can serve as a good _RDBMS_ to play with with respect to _CDC_ and data pipelines.

+### Completion

+When the components have been installed successfully you will be able to engage in your own __Dataflow__.
+Enjoy.